 And for this reason he is the Mediator of the New Covenant, by means of death, for the redemption of the transgressions under the first covenant, that those who are called may receive the promise of the eternal inheritance.

 Two-book teachers take this scripture and read into it what they want it to say so they can support their theory.
 They interpret it as saying that Yeshua is now the Mediator of the New Covenant, redeeming us from the transgression of the sin of the golden calf.
 The problem with this interpretation is that the text doesn’t say anything about the golden calf.
-This is where they assume their own position into the text.
-This is classic eisogesis, reading into the text what one already believes.
+This is where they assume their own position in the text.
+This is classic eisegesis, reading into the text what one already believes.
 It leaves them blind to any other interpretation.

 If two-book teachers were unbiased and intellectually honest, they would have to concede that it’s just as likely that the interpretation is simply that because mankind broke the Mosaic covenant that was given on Mt.
 Sinai (all of it, what they call the BOC and the BOL), Yeshua had to come and die to save them from sin, which is defined as breaking the Law.
 In other words, He simply paid their debt and freed them from sin.
 “There is therefore now no more condemnation for those that are in Christ Jesus” (Romans 8:1, NKJV).
 Again, to read into the scriptures something that doesn’t exist and cannot be proven in order to increase evidence to support a theory makes a very weak theory indeed.
 True doctrines have indisputable scriptures, very few of which are ambiguous.
 This doctrine has no indisputable evidence and virtually 100% ambiguous scriptures.